 Most manufacturers recommend that you install a 'wallbox' charger for your electric car at home.
 These are a lot faster (capable of around 7kW in most cases) and will usually charge even the biggest batteries overnight.
 They're a good option to consider, and there's a Government grant that could subsidise your installation cost by as much as £500.

-You may also have heard of fast charging and rapid charging.
+You may also have heard of 'fast charging' and 'rapid charging'.
 Both offer quicker charging times than wallboxes, although they're slightly different.
-Fast chargers usually deliver between 7 and 22kW of power, while rapid chargers are capable of 43kW and up.
+Fast chargers usually deliver between 7 and 50kW of power, while rapid chargers are capable of 100kW and up.
 They're commonly found at car parks and service stations.

 While electric cars are powered by batteries, the wheels are driven by electric motors.
 Some manufacturers fit a single electric motor, others opt for one at the front and one at the back, while some cars even feature one on each wheel.

 What is a hybrid car?

-This is where things get a bit more complex.
+This is where things get a tad more complicated.
 There are a few types of hybrid car, but all of them have one thing in common in that they combine a petrol or diesel engine with an electric component to boost a car’s efficiency.

 In a ‘mild hybrid’, the effect of this is minimal and only apparent at low speeds.
-They usually employ a ‘starter generator’ in place of a petrol or diesel car’s starter motor, and can recover energy from the engine when slowing down in gear.
-A mild hybrid will aid stop-start technology and allow an engine to be switched off for longer when stationary, reducing emissions.
-Some models even provide a brief electrical boost when accelerating, improving a car’s economy.

-second capture | Most manufacturers recommend that you install a 'wallbox' charger for your electric car at home.
-These are a lot faster (capable of around 7kW in most cases) and will usually charge even the biggest batteries overnight.
-They're a good option to consider, and there's a Government grant that could subsidise your installation cost by as much as £500.

-You may also have heard of fast charging and rapid charging.
-Both offer quicker charging times than wallboxes, although they're slightly different.
-Fast chargers usually deliver between 7 and 22kW of power, while rapid chargers are capable of 43kW and up.
-They're commonly found at car parks and service stations.

-While electric cars are powered by batteries, the wheels are driven by electric motors.
-Some manufacturers fit a single electric motor, others opt for one at the front and one at the back, while some cars even feature one on each wheel.

-What is a hybrid car?

-This is where things get a bit more complex.
-There are a few types of hybrid car, but all of them have one thing in common in that they combine a petrol or diesel engine with an electric component to boost a car’s efficiency.

-In a ‘mild hybrid’, the effect of this is minimal and only apparent at low speeds.
-They usually employ a ‘starter generator’ in place of a petrol or diesel car’s starter motor, and can recover energy from the engine when slowing down in gear.
-A mild hybrid will aid stop-start technology and allow an engine to be switched off for longer when stationary, reducing emissions.
-Some models even provide a brief electrical boost when accelerating, improving a car’s economy.
+Mild hybrids usually employ a ‘starter generator’ in place of a petrol or diesel car’s starter motor, and can recover energy from the engine when slowing down using technology called regenerative braking.
+A mild hybrid will aid stop-start systems and allow an engine to be switched off for longer when stationary, reducing emissions.
+Some models even provide a brief electrical boost when accelerating, improving a car’s fuel economy.